 Origin Destination Cost Matrix service

-In order to use the routing services from their REST endpoints, you must first publish the services to an ArcGIS Server site in your ArcGIS Enterprise deployment.
+To use the routing services from their REST endpoints, you must first publish the services to an ArcGIS Server site in your ArcGIS Enterprise deployment.
 The routing services need a network dataset that defines the data model for your transportation network on which the analysis is performed.
-Once you have a network dataset, you can publish the routing services using the Publish Routing Services tool available with ArcGIS Server.
+Once you have a network dataset, you can publish the routing services using the Publish Routing Services utility available with ArcGIS Server.